Favourite

 Grassy Flower

 Perfume Parlour Grassy Flower is an Eau de Parfum launched in 2012.
-Grassy Flower opens with Geranium and Vetiver, settles into a heart of Iris and Geranium, and dries down to a base of Violet, Musk, and Vetiver.
+Grassy Flower opens with Vetiver and Geranium, settles into a heart of Iris, and dries down to a base of Musk and Violet.
 Perfume Parlour's Grassy Flower carries a Favourite verdict, a powdery-led wear.

 Perfume Parlour's budget version of Jo Malone Iris & Lady Moore, that genteel powdery-iris cologne.
 It captures the soft talc-and-geranium character but, like the original's already-fleeting wear, fades fast and reads a touch flatter.